 Lots Of Crosses = Lots Of Corners

-One great tip when looking at the Corner market is to look at a team's style of play, particularly if they like to send lots of crosses in.
+One great tip when looking at the Corner market, that we've already touched on in our Definitive Guide to Football Betting, is to look at a team's style of play, particularly if they like to send lots of crosses in.
 If they do, this could see them win lots of corners in the match as they are headed or deflected out of play.
 Of course, if they instead like to pass their way through then this might see them not get as many.

 Consider A Teams Style Of Play

 As well as hard stats and team news, a team's general style of play should be taken into account.
 We have already mentioned about crosses above, but do they like to attack in general?
 Attacking teams will usually have more corners as they are playing in their opponent's half and getting corners as a result.
 On the flip side, ultra defensive teams may have less as they spend less time peppering the opposition goal.

 Many football gamblers will look for teams who like to shoot from long range here too.
 This is because these long-range shots will usually be save or deflected away for a corner, leading to a higher corner amount in the game.